ansible-collections/overview/README.rst

 As with any project it's very important that we get feedback from users, contributors and maintainers.
 We recognize that the move to Collections is a big change in how Ansible is developed and delivered.
 Therefore you should expect that **the devel branch may be broken** on occasion.

 See the `Ansible Communication channels <https://docs.ansible.com/ansible/latest/community/communication.html>`_ for a list of IRC channels and email lists you can use to join the discussion.
-F

 * Discussing in ``#ansible-community`` in Freenode IRC
 * Adding to the `Community Working Group IRC meeting <https://github.com/ansible/community/issues/539>`_